iworks/wordpress-options-class/README.md

 * Added methods: number, button, submit and hidden to allow create those form elements.
 * Allow to use simple array for radio options.
 * Handle "theme" mode to fix assets URl.
+* Added 'before' and 'after' strings for input() function.

 ##### 2.6.4 (2017-12-22)